chiropractor in valley stream

 What Causes Whiplash?

-Whiplash most often occurs during a rear-end auto accident, but can also occur in side impact.
+Whiplash most often occurs during a rear-end auto accident, but can also occur in a side impact.
 The injury can also result from a sports accident (such as diving), physical abuse or other trauma.
 This impact can result in bony and/or soft-tissue injuries which can lead to whiplash-associated disorders.
 Pain lasting more than 6 weeks can become chronic and it is therefore strongly recommended to seek treatment immediately after whiplash injury.

 Whiplash causes a cervical strain or sprain and the word whiplash comes from the abruptness of the change in direction of motion, most commonly as the result of a car accident.
 The severity of a whiplash injury is unrelated to the severity of impact and the change in direction of motion is what causes the injury.
 So low-speed impacts can have equally devastating effects as high-speed.
 Increased traffic density has actually been identified as a culprit in the increase in whiplash injuries as stop-and-go traffic invites this type of collision.